-Priyanka Chopra Reveals What Hubby Nick Jonas Did When He Missed Her While She Was Travelling!
+Priyanka Chopra Reveals What Hubby Nick Jonas Does When He Misses Her While She's Travelling!

-They say, 'distance makes the heart grow fonder'.
+They say, 'Distance makes the heart grow fonder'.
 Recently, Priyanka Chopra was in India for the promotions of her upcoming film, 'The Sky Is Pink'.
-On the other hand, her hubby Nick Jonas was touring across US for his music concerts.
+On the other hand, her hubby Nick Jonas was touring across the US for his music concerts.

 In her latest interview with Times Of India, the 'Quantico' actress revealed both of them are catching up on each others' professional lives after tying the knot.
 Check out Priyanka's candid confession here.